hb9kns/NEMO/NEMO/static/howtos/users.md

-Laboratory and user management for [FIRST-Lab]( https://first.phys.ethz.ch) is done on an instance of [NEMO]( https://github.com/hb9kns/NEMO ), which is a web application based on Django/Python and SQL databases.
+Laboratory and user management for [FIRST-Lab]( https://first.phys.ethz.ch) is done on an instance of [NEMO]( https://github.com/hb9kns/NEMO ), a web application based on Django/Python and SQL databases.

 ## Login/Logout

-FIRST-Lab users can log in on the [main page][nemo] provided they have a [D-PHYS account]( https://account.phys.ethz.ch/ ) from the Department of Physics, required not only for accessing NEMO, but also for transferring data to/from FIRST-Lab equipment.
+FIRST-Lab users can log in on [NEMO's main page][nemo] provided they have a [D-PHYS account]( https://account.phys.ethz.ch/ ) from the Department of Physics, required not only for accessing NEMO, but also for transferring data to/from FIRST-Lab equipment.